mponce0/SystemTools/src-content/representations.md

 ## Representations
-A given numeical value can be represented differently given a different base to do so.
+A given numerical value can be represented differently given a different base to do so.
-This is the same concept as we have in Linear Algbera, where a vector representation change coefficients depending on the basis used to expand it.
+This is the same concept as we have in Linear Algebra, where a vector representation change coefficients depending on the basis used to expand it.
 Similarly if we have numerical value in one basis, its representation will change in a different one.

 For example, the number 77 in base-10 can be written as 01001101 in base-2.